vincentkwok21/vincentkwok21.github.io/_posts/2023-07-21-Logic-Gates-Project.md

 ![image](https://github.com/vincentkwok21/vincentkwok21.github.io/assets/137122312/5627d12d-1f57-4eda-87e2-7f6e15c61382)

 <sub> My iteration of XOR gate.
 Notice how the XOR gate uses AND (left side) and OR (right side).
 The upper drawing shows my thought process of using a NOT gate to create the correct output to feed into the BJT (which should be an NMOSFET).
-Bottom daring is my final idea.</sub>
+Bottom drawing is my final idea.</sub>

 ![image](https://github.com/vincentkwok21/vincentkwok21.github.io/assets/137122312/c393f516-317f-44ad-96cd-c058c7b27362)